2002 Asian Games

-Busan is the second city in South Korea, after Seoul in 1986 to host the Games.
-This was the second time South Korea hosted the event.
+Busan is the second city in South Korea, after Seoul in 1986, to host the Games.
 A total of 419 events in 38 sports were contested by 7,711 athletes from 44 countries.
 The Games were also co-hosted by its four neighbouring cities: Ulsan, Changwon, Masan and Yangsan.
 It was opened by President of South Korea, Kim Dae-jung, at the Busan Asiad Main Stadium.

 The final medal tally was led by China, followed by host South Korea and Japan.
+China set a new record and became the first nation in the history of Asian Games to cross the 300 medal-mark in one edition.
 South Korea set a new record with 95 gold medals.
-22 world records, 43 Asian records were broken during the Games.
+22 world records and 43 Asian records were broken during the Games.
 In addition, Japanese Swimming Kosuke Kitajima was announced as the most valuable player (MVP) of the Games.

 Bidding process

 Busan was selected over Kaohsiung at the 14th Olympic Council of Asia (OCA) General Assembly in Seoul, South Korea on 23 May 1995.
-The voting involved 41 members of the sports governing body, with 37 of them supported Busan.
+The voting involved 41 members of the sports governing body, with 37 of them supporting Busan.